-By the time the Lokpal report came the company was already public.
-Around that time the posting [2] showed that the Anil Agarwal Foundation is a Section 25 public company.
+By the time the Lokpal report came the company was already a public company.
+Around that time the screen copy at [2] showed that the Anil Agarwal Foundation is indeed a Section 25 public company.
+(See next page for that screen copy.)